Unrecognized

 The amount you feed your pup will depend on how old the dog is, how big it is or how much it weighs, its age, activity level, and metabolism.
 It is important that your Shiloh Shepherd eats dry dog food specially designed for a big breed.

-Typically, kibble contains a higher percentage of proteins which is very good for bone strength.
+Typically, kibble contains a higher percentage of proteins which is very good for their bone strength.
 They should have a good feeding schedule.
 They do tend to gain weight, so avoid overfeeding them.

 The price of a Shiloh Shepherd puppy will vary for each breeder, and it is essential that you buy from a reputable, responsible, and registered breeder.
 These dogs can cost a lot and do not compromise on quality for a reasonable price!